4skinSkywalker/Anti-Porn-HOSTS-File/README.md

 3. Add a new line and copy-paste the entire content of HOSTS.txt
 4. Save
 5. Reboot
+### Using cygwin
+1. Right mouse click on Cygwin icon then click on 'Run as adminstrator`
+2. `cd` to where HOSTS.txt lives
+3. Run this command in Cygwin: `cat HOSTS.txt >> /cygdrive/c/Windows/System32/drivers/etc/hosts`
+4. Reboot

 ## HOSTS in Linux and macOS
 1. Open the terminal